 All of our men's pajamas are full cut for comfort.
 Don't forget to look at the rest of our nightwear collection.

 Plenty of shorts and other underwear should be added to his wardrobe.
 Let us help you build up his collection with the right garments.

 Men’s Alzheimer’s Clothing – Needs help to Dress/Assisted Dressing

-Any of our basic sweatsuits or printed sweatsuits will be easy for the caregiver to assist the gentleman with Alzheimer’s in the dressing process.
+Any of our basic sweatsuits will be easy for the caregiver to assist the gentleman with Alzheimer’s in the dressing process.
 Our elastic waistbands are very stretchy and the neck openings are easy to pull over the head.
-If our side-zip sweat pants would make assisted dressing even easier for you, select a variety of colors to go with the printed or basic tops you chose.
+See our side-zip sweat pants if they would make assisted dressing even easier for you.
+We have a variety of basic or adaptive tops to coordinate.

 All of our shirts are easy for the caregiver who needs to assist in the dressing task.
 We also have a varied collection of T-shirts to choose from for the more relaxed look.

 Our twill pants are very comfortable and launder easily.
 We have many other choices in our collection of pants to select from.

 The zipper closure on this hooded sweatshirt is very easy to wear.
 You should also look at the other styles we carry in our sweaters section.

 For his outdoor wear, select from our easy to wear jackets and coats.